markmenezes11/COMPM091/README.md

 `sweep_default.py` does a single sweep on default parameters.
 It uses the AllNLI dataset, which you will need to create by combining the SNLI and MultiNLI datasets: https://github.com/facebookresearch/InferSent/issues/24

-`sweep_small.py` runs the script on a very small dataset for very few epochs.
-This is useful to test if the sweep script works before running a large sweep.
-Again, you will need to make a small dataset by saving a cut-down version of the SNLI or MultiNLI dataset.